Q-CHOP: Quantum constrained Hamiltonian optimization: Quantum Constrained Hamiltonian Optimization

 \subsection{General strategy}

-The general strategy for Q-CHOP is as follows: \begin{enumerate} \item Identify an initial Hamiltonian $H_\init$ whose energy within the space $\calH_\feas$ of feasible states is minimized by an easy-to-prepare state $\ket{\bm x_\init}\in\calH_\feas$.
+The general strategy for Q-CHOP is as follows: \begin{enumerate} \item Identify an initial Hamiltonian $H_\init$ whose energy within the space $\H_\feas$ of feasible states is minimized by an easy-to-prepare state $\ket{\bm x_\init}\in\H_\feas$.
 Prepare $\ket{\bm x_\init}$. \item Construct a ramp $H_\ramp(s)$ that traces a continuous path from $H_\init$ to the objective Hamiltonian $H_\obj$, with $H_\ramp(0)=H_\init$ and $H_\ramp(1)=H_\obj$. \item Pick a time $T$ and a positive real number $\lambda$, and evolve from time $t=0$ to $t=T$ under the total Hamiltonian

-with $s:0\to 1$ as $t:0\to T$. \end{enumerate} In Section \ref{sec:odd}, we will provide explicit choices of $H_\init$ and $H_\ramp$ that are constructed out of the objective Hamiltonian $H_\obj$.
-However, we first take some time to discuss general features of the strategy in steps \ref{step:init}--\ref{step:evolve}.
+with $s:0\to 1$ as $t:0\to T$. \end{enumerate} We construct an explicit ramp $H_\ramp(s)$ in Sections \ref{sec:odd} and \ref{sec:relaxation} for optimization objectives of increasing generality, but first take some time to discuss general features of the strategy in steps \ref{step:init}--\ref{step:evolve} and related considerations.

+In words, as with any adiabatic algorithm Q-CHOP initializes to the ground state of some initial Hamiltonian.
+Q-CHOP then restricts dynamics to the feasible subspace $\H_\feas$ with the constraint Hamiltonian $H_\con$, and adiabatically transvers the initial state to an optimal (or approximately optimal) solution to the optimization problem by tracking the in-constraint ground state of a suitably-constructed adiabatic ramp $H_\ramp(s)$.
+The restriction to the feasible subspace effectively reduces the size of the classical search space of the quantum algorithm, which can reduce requisite runtimes \cite{hen2016quantum}.

-Intuitively, the constraint Hamiltonian $H_\con$ will restrict dynamics to the feasible subspace $\calH_\feas$, while the ramp $H_\ramp$ will adiabatically transfer the initial state $\ket{\bm x_\init}$ to an optimal (or approximately optimal) solution to the optimization problem.
-In this general form, Q-CHOP shares many features with the SAA.
-The scalar $\lambda$ is analogous to the penalty factor in the SAA, and indeed the Hamiltonians of Q-CHOP and the SAA at $s=1$ are equal (up to an overall normalization factor that can be absorbed into the choice of $T$).
-Similarly, the choices of an initial Hamiltonian $H_\init$ and a ramp $H_\ramp$ for Q-CHOP are analogous to choices of a driver Hamiltonian $H_\driver$ and a path from $H_\driver$ to $H_\prob$ in the SAA.
+The scalar $\lambda$ is analogous to the penalty factor in the SQAA, and indeed the Hamiltonians of Q-CHOP and the SQAA are equal at $s=1$ (up to an arbitrary overall normalization factor).
+However, the total Hamiltonian of Q-CHOP is built entirely from problem data, without reference to an auxiliary driver Hamiltonian.
+Whereas in the SQAA, the penalty factor $\lambda$ is used to modify the objective function (that is, only the \emph{final} Hamiltonian in an adiabatic ramp), in Q-CHOP the penalty factor $\lambda$ is used to enforce constraints \emph{at all times}.
+Q-CHOP thereby assigns qualitatively distinct roles to the constraint and objective functions of a constrained optimization problem, and moreover provides a theoretical framework for making a suitable choice of $\lambda$.